Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding

 \section{Motion-Plane-Adaptive Inter Prediction}

 At the core of MPA lies the eponymous motion-plane-adaptive motion model that allows to model motion on arbitrary motion planes in 3D space.
 We originally proposed a motion compensation technique capable of modeling motion on different motion planes in the context of fisheye video in~\cite{Regensky2021}.
-However, applying this idea to inter prediction in 360-degree video coding is not straightforward and requires a number of additional considerations and adaptions in order to achieve competitive compression results.
+In this paper, we build upon this concept to allow inter prediction for 360-degree video on different motion planes in 3D space.
+The application to inter prediction turned out to require a number of additional considerations and adaptions in order to achieve competitive compression results.

 This section describes the final outcome of our investigations and is subdivided into multiple subsections to present MPA in its entirety.
 Subsection A introduces the mathematical basics of 360-degree projections and proposes a generalized perspective projection capable of representing 360-degree image and video despite its physical limitations.
 Based on these projections, Subsection B then describes the proposed motion-plane-adaptive motion model in detail.
-Subsection C derives an adapted motion vector prediction that is capable of translating motion information between different motion planes and motion models.
+Subsection C derives an adapted motion vector prediction that is capable of translating motion information between different motion planes and motion models for use in motion vector prediction.
 Finally, Subsection D demonstrates the broad applicability of the proposed MPA technique by tightly integrating it into the state-of-the-art H.266/VVC video coding standard taking all dependent tools in the coding chain into account.